 The most critical thing to take into consideration when deciding on the stages in a review process is visibility.

-Visibility means taking a holistic view and considering more than just the project at hand when thinking about the information you require.
+Visibility means taking a holistic view and considering more than just the project at hand when considering the required information.

 When considering multiple projects, you should determine the following:

-Visibility into these areas can help you to formulate more intelligent review stages.
+Visibility into these areas can help you formulate more intelligent review stages.

 8. Establish client engagement guidelines for outside evaluation